IBM/SalesEnablement-test-repo/README.md

-# SalesEnablement-test-repo
+# SalesEnablement-PowerVS-L3
-this is for fun, ain't it grand!
+This repository is for IBM Sales Enablement Level 3 content for IBM Power Systems Virtual Server.